How to Remove Yourself from Arrests.org

 Cost depends on the severity of the charges, if there was a conviction, whether the charges were dropped/dismissed/or expunged, and the date in which the incident occurred.
 Older crimes are easier to remove.

-The fee to remove your mugshot online can range from a few hundred dollars up to several thousand depending on how extensive your criminal record is.
+The fee to remove yourself from Arrests.org and other mugshot sites can range from a few hundred dollars up to several thousand, depending on how extensive your criminal record is.

 While there is a likelihood that this will solve your issue for a short while, sadly, this is not a recommended strategy to ensure long-term stability.
 Moreover, if you spend money to have your criminal details and mugshot photo removed, there’s a chance that another website still has it.
 It is very important to keep in mind that just because you pay one website does not mean ALL of your mugshots will be removed online.
 When an individual is arrested (depending on the state) is typically found on roughly 5-10 distinct websites.

 Make sure you ask for guaranty policies from anyone you receive a proposal from.
 Here at EraseMugshots, we guarantee a successful removal, and if anything should reappear you never have to spend another dime, you are covered by us.
 You will pay a one-time fee, we will remove your mugshots and afterward we part way while continuously monitoring your online name forever.